What You'll Learn

 PCSs are inevitable for many military families, but moving does not inevitably have to be a negative experience.
 By preparing for the move in advance, keeping lines of communication open, and maintaining a positive attitude, parents can help their kids cope with the challenges of relocation.
 Here are some tips for ensuring that your child transitions smoothly from one home to another.

-Younger kids also benefit from transitional exercises before a relocation; let your child help out with packing, or encourage her to choose the color of her new room.
+Younger kids also benefit from transitional exercises before a relocation; let your child help out with packing, or encourage them to choose the color of their new room.
 Involving children in the move in this way has the added benefit of making them feel in control at a time when events in their lives can seem out of their hands.

 “When our kids were little, we had movers that would make them boxes to play in while the packing was going on,” she says.
 “They would also get the idea that we were putting stuff in boxes, so they would put a whole bunch of stuff in their boxes.
 And we let them pick their own rooms in their new house.
 A lot of times, letting the kid feel a sense of mastery, that makes the difference in the move.”